 The School of the Environment supports several curricula that work concurrently toward two degrees from different academic units of Yale University.
-Opportunities for development of joint-degree programs exist with the School of Architecture, Divinity School, Law School of Management, School of Public Health, School of Engineering & Applied Science, Jackson School of Global Affairs, the International and Development Economics program of the Graduate School's Department of Economics, and three programs offered by the Graduate School and coordinated through the MacMillan Center (African Studies, East Asian Studies, and European and Russian Studies).
+Opportunities for development of joint-degree programs exist with the School of Architecture, Divinity School, Law School, School of Management, School of Public Health, School of Engineering & Applied Science, Jackson School of Global Affairs, the International and Development Economics program of the Graduate School's Department of Economics, and three programs offered by the Graduate School and coordinated through the MacMillan Center (African Studies, East Asian Studies, and European and Russian Studies).
 Joint-degree programs with Pace Law School and Vermont Law School constitute additional options.
 Applicants are urged to apply to both units at the same time.
 All of these programs are subject to the following general guidelines.

 Applicants must apply to, and be accepted by, both units of the University according to normal admissions procedures.
-A minimum of one and one-half years (three terms) and 36 credits is required at the School of the Environment.
-For successful integration of the two programs, it is recommended that students spend a complete academic year (two terms) at one school, the following academic year at the other school, and then split the final year between the two schools.
+A minimum of one and one-half years (three full-time terms) and 36 credits is required at the School of the Environment.
+While the joint-program requirements vary in length (see below), it is recommended that students spend a complete academic year (two terms) at one school, the following academic year at the other school, and then split the remaining terms between the two schools.